UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 the case, we need to specify which one we want.
 Since this is a new type of animal, we also need a new verb.
 Enter `read_excel()`.

-We have our “candybars” dataframe saved as an excel spreadsheet named `foods.xlsx` on a sheet named `chocolate`.
+Our candybars dataframe is now saved as an excel spreadsheet named `foods.xlsx` on a sheet named `chocolate`.
 Here is how we would read it in:

 ``` python
 candybars = pd.read_excel('foods.xlsx', sheet_name='chocolate')
 candybars.head()
 ```